necolas/react-native-web/docs/styling-strategy.md

 ._pqrst { justify-content: center }
 ```

-The current implementation uses a precomputed CSS library – 200+
+The current implementation uses a precomputed CSS library of single-declaration
-single-declaration rules, with obfuscated selectors.
-This handles a signficant
+rules, with obfuscated selectors.
+This handles a signficant portion of possible
-portion of possible declarations.
-But a build-time implementation would produce
+declarations.
+But a build-time implementation would produce more accurate CSS
-more accurate CSS files and fall through to inline styles significantly less
+files and fall through to inline styles significantly less often.
-often.

 (CSS libraries like [Atomic CSS](http://acss.io/),